 I have Asian fangirls, too, Julian Assange!

-I’m a digital reporter focusing on Anonymous, hackers, and global hacktivism.
+I’m the founding editor of the soon-to-launch The Cryptosphere and a contributor to The Intercept; a digital reporter focusing on Anonymous, hackers, and global hacktivism.
 I cover what Anonymous has up its sleeve as well as the international hacker scene.
 My specialty is covering the stories that happen where hacking meets revolution.
 Broke the story of Kylie Kylem, a bullied teen whose bullies were taught a sharp lesson by Anonymous, and covered the original formation of OpAntiBully right through to the unravelling of the Op.

-Freelancing for the Daily Dot and other publications including Slate.
+Freelancing for the Intercept and other publications including Slate, Salon, and the Daily Dot.
 In the three years I’ve covered this field professionally I have broken many stories thanks to my contacts in the field, and introduced many more to the Western world including OpCambodiaFreedom and OpGabon, an operation to expose ritual murder and gross corruption among the Gabonese elites.

 On the softer side I’ve also featured a heartwarming story about a Haida artist who auctioned off a bracelet of spiritual significance to help the family of a friend pay funeral expenses, and covered Anonymous’ OpSafeWinter, an initiative to ensure that however cruel the season can be, no-one need die for lack of warm clothes and bedding.

 You can seem my Twitter video on Vizify.

 As for my social media side, I was one of the first professional social media and blogging trainers in Canada.
 I do public speaking and training around the use of technology for transformative purposes.
 Was responsible for all web training at W2′s Fearless City project, teaching the homeless and marginalized to use digital tools for empowerment.
 I’ve also answered over 60,000 questions in the WordPress.com technical support forums.